Fort Myers 55+ Communities Real Estate

 Banks are especially open to borrowers with that kind of collateral, said Paige Rausch, a Fort Myers-based real estate consultant.
 She pointed out that two of the top five mortgages by dollar value in Lee County were for large manufactured-home developments.
 “I think there’s a new caution,” Rausch said.
 “Those assets that were mortgaged, were not a gamble.
 They weren’t writing them on pipe dreams.”

 Underlying the stability is a way of life, not just the relatively good financial condition of retirees.
 Residents help each other a lot, they take people to the doctor if they don’t have transportation.

-Steve Weisberg, is president of Fort Myers-based development company Rarco.
-He said the stable cash flow is from rentals in fifty five plus communities.
+Steve Weisberg, is president of Fort Myers-based development company Rarco sites the stable cash flow from rentals in fifty five plus communities.
 Community residents own their homes and condominiums.
 But, he said, buying or loaning money on a big retirement development can be a daunting task.
 “It really takes a special breed of person to put something together.
 “Mainly, he said, mortgages are written by large institutions such as life insurance companies.

 But the stability of a retirement community tends to work in favor of individual owners as well.
 Jim Schneider, manager of the 200-acre, 1,096-unit Seven Lakes community in south Fort Myers has said.